M3 scout car

-The M3 Scout Car (known as the White Scout Car in British Commonwealth service) was an American-produced armored car.
-The original M3 Scout Car was produced in limited numbers, while the improved M3A1 Scout Car saw wide service during World War II and after.
+The M3 scout car (known as the White scout car in British Commonwealth service) was an American armored car produced in the World War II era, from 1939 to 1944.
+The original M3 scout car was produced in limited numbers, while the improved M3A1 scout car saw wide service during World War II and after.

 Design

-The main production variant, the M3A1 Scout Car, was a lightly armored, open topped, machine gun armed, four wheel drive vehicle designed to be used in the reconnaissance role.
-The M3A1 Scout Car was crewed by a driver and commander, while there was seating for six additional occupants in the rear.
+The main production variant, the M3A1 scout car, was a lightly armored, open topped, machine gun armed, four wheel drive vehicle designed to be used in the reconnaissance role.
+The M3A1 scout car was crewed by a driver and commander, while there was seating for six additional occupants in the rear.

 Powered by a Hercules JXD 6-cylinder in-line petrol engine delivering 110 hp, the M3A1 Scout Car had a maximum road speed of 50 mph and the 30 gal fuel tank gave a maximum range of 250 mi.
 The vehicle’s four wheel drive and bumper mounted unditching roller enabled it to cross a 1.5 ft wide trench and climb a 1 ft high step, maximum fording depth was 28 in.

-The armored body of the M3A1 Scout Car was produced by the Diebold Lock and Safe Company, it had a maximum armor thickness of 0.5 in and was open topped, providing good fields of view but no overhead protection for the occupants, a canvas cover was provided for protection from the elements.
+The armored body of the M3A1 Scout Car was produced by the Diebold Lock and Safe Company.
+It had a maximum armor thickness of 0.5 in and was open topped, providing good fields of view but no overhead protection for the occupants, a canvas cover was provided for protection from the elements.
 The underside protection was also limited, giving little protection from the effects of land mines for the vehicle’s occupants.

-The M3A1 Scout Car was typically armed with a 0.5 cal (12.7 mm) M2 Browning heavy machine gun and one or two .30 cal (7.62 mm) M1919 Browning machine guns, all were mounted on a skate rail upon which the pintle mounts could be moved about.
+The M3A1 Scout Car was typically armed with a .50 cal M2 Browning heavy machine gun and one or two .30 cal M1919 Browning machine guns, all mounted on a skate rail upon which the pintle mounts could be moved about.
 Due to its open top, the occupants were also able to employ their personal weapons.